Items tagged “muscles”

 Superior oblique muscle

-The superior oblique muscle is one of the 6 extra-ocular muscles that control eye movements.
+The superior oblique muscle is one of the 6 extraocular muscles that control eye movements.
 It abducts, depresses and internally rotates the eye.
-Summary innervation: trochlear nerve (CN IV) origin: lesser wing of Sphenoid bone and is outside of Annulus of Zinn located supero-medially. inse...
+Summary innervation: trochlear nerve (CN IV) origin: lesser wing of sphenoid bone and is outside of the annulus of Zinn located superomedially. co...

 Inferior oblique muscle

-The inferior oblique muscle is one of six extra-ocular muscles that control eye movements.
-Summary innervation: inferior branch of the oculomotor nerve (CN III) origin: orbital surface of the maxilla insertion: globe (posterior, inferolateral surface) primary function: one of two ocular ext...
+The inferior oblique muscle is one of six extraocular muscles that control eye movements.
+Summary innervation: inferior branch of the oculomotor nerve (CN III) origin: orbital surface of the maxilla insertion: globe (posterior, inferolateral surface) primary function: one of two ocular exte...